Related Covered Product Categories

 Annual Energy Use: Based on the test method referenced in 10 CFR 430, Subpart B, Appendix N.

-Annual Energy Cost: Calculated based on an assumed natural gas price of $0.70/therm, which is the average natural gas price at federal facilities throughout the United States.
+Annual Energy Cost: Calculated based on an assumed natural gas price of $0.61/therm, which is the average natural gas price at federal facilities throughout the United States.
 Learn more about Federal Government Energy/Water Use and Emissions.

-Lifetime Energy Cost: Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis - 2018: Annual Supplement to NIST Handbook 135 and NBS Special Publication 709 (NISTIR 85-3273-33).
+Lifetime Energy Cost: Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis – 2020: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-35).

 Lifetime Cost Savings: The difference between the lifetime energy cost of the less efficient model and the lifetime energy cost of the ENERGY STAR model or best available model.